nopnop2002/esp-idf-sd-bench/README.md

 Another way to do this is to connect GPIO0 and GPIO2 using a jumper, and then the auto-reset circuit on most development boards will pull GPIO2 low along with GPIO0, when entering download mode.

 ### Note about GPIO12 (ESP32 only)
-Using the 4-line SDMMC mode on the ESP32 is a bit tricky.
+Using the 4-line SD mode on the ESP32 is a bit tricky.
 GPIO12 is used as a bootstrap pin to select the output voltage of the internal regulator(VDD_SDIO).
 If GPIO12 is pulled up at reset, 1.8V will be output to VDD_SDIO.
 If GPIO12 is pulled down at reset, 3.3V will be output to VDD_SDIO.
 On boards that use an internal regulator(VDD_SDIO) and a 3.3V flash chip, GPIO12 must be low on reset.
-4-line SDMMC mode cannot be used with such boards.
+4-line SD mode cannot be used with such boards.
-In 1-line SDMMC mode, GPIO12 is not used, so you can use the SDMMC card reader without any problems.
+In 1-line SD mode, GPIO12 is not used, so you can use the SDMMC card reader without any problems.

 # Benchmark
 ESP32-CAM is equipped with an SDMMC card reader.
-ESP32-CAM meets the conditions for using SDMMC.
+With the ESP32-CAM, you can use 4-line SD mode without any problems.
 I attached an external SPI card reader to the ESP32-CAM, used the same micro SD card, and the same development board, and measured under the same conditions.

 ![ESP32-CAM-1](https://user-images.githubusercontent.com/6020549/127579321-129422ee-8210-46a8-831a-71a2b28de89a.JPG)